maangulo12/starter-kit/README.md

 ## Database

-We use **PostgreSQL** as the database engine/server for this application.
+We use **PostgreSQL** as the database engine/server for this Starter-Kit.
 PostgreSQL is an *object-relational database* that enables us to store data securely and retrieve data using the relational database model.
 For more information about PostgreSQL, go to this [link](https://en.wikipedia.org/wiki/PostgreSQL).

-In this project, the PostgreSQL database is installed inside the virtual machine (thanks to Vagrant).
+In this Starter-Kit, the PostgreSQL database is installed inside the virtual machine (thanks to Vagrant).
 The database can be viewed through a client application using the crendentials below.